englekk/handbook-docs/Fuse/02 - Hello UX Markup.md

 Using `Theme="Basic"` which will give your app an identical look on all platforms, with the exception of:

 * Status bars will behave differently across platforms
-* `TextInput` is a higher-level control and will by default not be rendered since it relies on native platform controls.
-Either define your own style for this or use a @(BasicTheme) instead.
+* `TextInput` is and other higher level controls will map to the platform-specific controls.

 The main benefits of working with `Basic` theme are: